pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/02-grafana.md

 2. The description of the script in the **Script** drop-down menu tells you which Grafana [visualization panel](https://grafana.com/docs/grafana/latest/visualizations/) type to use with the query.
 Select the **Time series** visualization type from the top right drop-down menu.

-3. Press the `Run Script` button.

 > This script creates a time series graph of HTTP throughput per service.
 You should see data plotted over time, but the exact numbers will vary depending on the traffic in your cluster.

 ::: div image-xl
 <svg title='Output of the "HTTP Request Throughput by Service" Pixie Grafana plugin script.' src='grafana/service-throughput.png'/>
 :::

-### Add column filtering / grouping
+### (Optional) Add column filtering / grouping

-You can apply filtering / grouping to the output columns of the pre-written scripts provided by the Pixie Datasource Plugin.
-Let's look at a script that creates a table of raw HTTP requests flowing through your cluster.
+You can apply filtering / grouping to the output columns of the pre-made scripts.
+Let's look at a script that creates a table of the raw HTTP requests flowing through your cluster.

-1. From the **Query** editor tab, select the `Raw HTTP Events (Long Format)` option from the **Script** drop-down selector.
+1. From the **Query** editor tab, select the **Raw HTTP Events (Long Format)** option from the **Script** drop-down selector.

 2. The description of the script in the **Script** drop-down menu tells you that this script should be used with the Table visualization panel.
 Select the Table panel type from the top right drop-down menu.

-3. Press the `Run Script` button.

 > This script shows all of the HTTP requests flowing through your cluster.